 Professional Agile Leadership Essentials™ Training

-Helping Leaders Understand their Role in Enabling Agile Transformation
+Helping Leaders Understand their Role in Enabling Agility

-Becoming an agile organization is a profound transformation that requires senior leaders, middle managers, and agile team members to change the way that they organize their work, manage that work, and measure the results of the work.
+Being an agile organization requires senior leaders, middle managers, and agile team members to change the way that they organize their work, manage that work, and measure the results of the work.
 Agile teams cannot do this on their own; they need help from the entire organization.
-The changes for all involved are profound, but so are the results when everyone's goals and ways of working are aligned.
+Changes in the way that people think and work are required driving improved results by having everyone's goals and ways of working aligned.

 View the different Focus Areas covered within this class and others.

 *When offered in-person, this course is generally delivered over two consecutive days.
 When offered as a Live Virtual Class, the course may be broken up into more, shorter days.

 - Understand how agility can help you improve your organization's performance

 - Learn the challenges teams face during an Agile transformation and how to remove impediments

 - Discover the shift in management style that a leader must make when going from traditional to agile ways of working

 - Understand the leader’s role in “self-managing” teams